usbarmory/interlock/README.md

 INTERLOCK | https://github.com/usbarmory/interlock
 Copyright (c) WithSecure Corporation

-The INTERLOCK application is a file encryption front-end developed, but not limited to, usage with the [USB armory](https://github.com/usbarmory/usbarmory).
+The INTERLOCK application is a file encryption front-end developed for, but not limited to, usage with the [USB armory](https://github.com/usbarmory/usbarmory).

 The primary interface consists of a web-based file manager for an encrypted